MobileDorset/mobiledorset.github.io/_posts/2015-04-08-April-event-round-up.md

 title: April 2015 event - Round up
 author: Mobile Dorset
 ---
 Another month in mobile has flown by and our April event was jam packed with content and discussion points.
-We heard about everything from the new age rating system on Google Play to the wonders of Apple Watch development from [3SidedCube](https://3sidedcube.com/){:target="_blank"}.
+We heard about everything from the new age rating system on Google Play to the wonders of Apple Watch development.

 Don't forget you can give us feedback to [@MobileDorset](https://twitter.com/MobileDorset){:target="_blank"} and let us know what you'd like to see.